himanshuyadavHY24/Alarm-for-SDGs/README.md

 ## Why I built this

-Preparing for a competitive exam that requires knowing all 17 SDGs on demand.
+Just for fun.
 Flashcard apps require you to sit down and grind.
 This doesn't — it comes to you, twice a day, at times you can't predict, and asks a question you either know or you don't.
 After a few weeks you stop needing it.

 ---